jimdevops19/market/readme.md

-# Jim Shaped Coding Market Django Project
+# Jim Shaped Coding Django Project hosted on TraversyMedia Youtube Channel

 ## This Readme file explains two ways to execute this website on your local environment